Deputations and petitions

 Deputations

-The Chairperson has the discretion to decline to hear or terminate a deputation at any time where:
+The chairperson has the discretion to decline to hear or terminate a deputation at any time where:

 - a speaker is repeating views presented by an earlier speaker at the meeting